Jared-Godar/codeup_notes/git/git_notes.md

 - GIT: Distributed version control system.
     - Free.
-    - Open source.
+    - Open-source.
-    - Small to large ptojects.
+    - Small to large projects.
     - Distributed - lives on more than one computer
     - Version control (1.0, 2.0, etc) tracking changes to version
         - Crude: resume.pdf, resume1.pdf, resume2.pdf, redume_FINAL.pdf
-        - More sophisticated: track changes in google doc
+        - More sophisticated: track changes in a google doc
-            - Which authors made what changes in what time 0 lacking - why change was made and if new users need to know anything else
+            - Which authors made what changes in what time
+            - lacking - why the change was made and if new users need to know anything else

 ## VOCABULARY:

 - repository: directory managed by git;
-- add: tell git which files we wish to look at for the nxt commit
+- add: tell git which files we wish to look at for the next commit
-- commit: create a "save point" formal snapshot of a repositry.
+- commit: create a "save point" formal snapshot of a repository.
-- push: copy state of a local repositry elsewhere; for our purposes, most commonly used to send
+- push: copy state of a local repository elsewhere; for our purposes, most commonly used to send

 - GIT
     - Internally works like blockchain
-    - Tracks all changes to any line of code / text in any file we are tracking
+    - Tracks all changes to any line of code/text in any file we are tracking
-    - Permanent record with a timeline that has the ablilty to branch/- - navigate/merge parallel timelines
+    - Permanent record with a timeline that has the ability to branch/- - navigate/merge parallel timelines

-- WHen git is enabled, we enable on entire folder/directory.
-Including subfolders and all files.
-In specific scenrios - like passwords or other sensative files - we can tell to ignore specific files.
+- When git is enabled, we enable it on the entire folder/directory, including subfolders and all files.
+In specific scenarios - like passwords or other sensitive files - we can tell to ignore specific files.

 ## SO WHAT

 - Most interested in the permanent record part.
 Commits at good points - mess something up, can roll back.
- - Large trend in Data Science is adpoting methods, tools, and workflows that are extablished best practices in software engineering.
+ - Large trend in Data Science is adopting methods, tools, and workflows that are established best practices in software engineering.
-- DS practitionares uning SE workflows (new trent) a lot of your competition doesn't know / isnt using GIT, but employers are - competative edge
+- DS practitioners using SE workflows (new trend) a lot of your competition doesn't know/isn't using GIT, but employers are - a competitive edge
 - Tracking changes in analysis with hundreds/thousands of lines of code, much easier in git

 ## NOW WHAT

 - Formal git curriculum
 - Turn regular directories into repositories
-- All repositories are foldwes, but not all forders are repositories
+- All repositories are folders, but not all folders are repositories
 - git runs on a computer (laptop, desktop, servers)
 - Doesn't automatically back up - our responsibility to back up.
 (GitHub makes this easy and cheap) -
 - Codeup Git bill about $150 a month for all of codeup
 - Push (upload) sends to GitHub in the cloud.
-Can use github as simple backup, or edit directly on github
+Can use GitHub as a simple backup, or edit directly on GitHub
-- Pull (download): brings most up to date github cloud back down to local (laptop) environment
+- Pull (download): brings most up to date GitHub cloud back down to local (laptop) environment
-- Clone Copies the entire repository from cloud to local environment
+- Clone Copies the entire repository from the cloud to the local environment

 ## Questions